niellevince/smartcommit/MIGRATION_PLAN.md

   🤖 Auto-accept mode for CI/CD and automated workflows 📚 Learns from your commit history for better context 🚀 Automatic staging and pushing
-  📋 Additional context support for better accuracy
-  🔍 Selective commits - commit only changes related to specific context 🎨 Interactive staging - select specific hunks/lines before AI generation 📁 File selection - select specific files to include in commit
+  📋 Additional instruction support for better accuracy 🔍 Selective commits - commit only changes related to specific context 🎨 Interactive staging - select specific hunks/lines before AI generation 📁 File selection - select specific files to include in commit